wgnet/vs-build-time-logger/README.md

 .\deploy-extension.ps1 -Target latest -ExtensionPath <extension-path>
 ```

-A premade invokation of this script can be found in `install-extension.ps1` which attempts to install the plugin for all Visual Studio installations using the provided `.vssettings` file.

 ## Manually Installing the Extension

 Double click on the provided `BuildTimeLogger.vsix` file.
 This should launch an installer which will allow you to select which version of Visual Studio to install the extension for.